n8henrie/fauxmo/README.md

 1. Have the Echo "find connected devices"
 1. Test: "Alexa turn on [the kitchen light]"

+### Set fauxmo to run automatically in the background

+#### systemd (e.g. Raspbian Jessie)

+1. Recommended: add an unprivileged user to run Fauxmo: `sudo useradd -r -s /bin/false fauxmo`
+    - NB: Fauxmo may require root privileges if you're using ports below 1024
+1. Edit the paths in `extras/fauxmo.service`
+1. Copy the service file to `/etc/systemd/system/fauxmo.service`
+1. `sudo systemctl enable fauxmo.service`
+1. `sudo systemctl start fauxmo.service`

+Once fauxmo.py is running, simply tell your Echo to "find connected devices" or open a browser to or your mobile device to the [connected home settings](http://alexa.amazon.com/#settings/connected-home) page and `Discover devices`

+## Handlers

 Fauxmo has an example REST handler class that reacts to on and off commands using the [python-requests](http://docs.python-requests.org/en/latest/) library as well